ipfs/ipfs-docs/docs/how-to/copy-ipfs-to-computer.md

 ---
-title: Copy IPFS to another computer
+title: Moving an IPFS installation
-description: How to migrate the IPFS repository to a different computer.
-This process is cross-platform, meaning you can copy IPFS from Windows to Unix and back.
 ---

+This page walks through how to move your IPFS installation from one system to another.
+This process is cross-platform compatible and is especially useful for readers who are changing operating systems.
+The process is to grab the `.ipfs` folder from the _home_ directory of the _doner_ system, and copy it over to _home_ directory on the receiving system.

+This process is not a backup procedure; do not treat it as such.
+Many things can go wrong with this process, most of which relate to _peer IDs_.
+Since we are duplicating an `.ipfs` installation folder, both folders will have the same peer ID.
+This is fine as long as you delete the old _doner_ installation once the copy is complete.
+Having two IPFS installations with the same peer ID causes substantial problems and could result in loss of data.

-## Create a copy of your IPFS repository
+## Move your IPFS installation

-The easiest way to backup, migrate, or copy your IFPS repository is to grab the `.ipfs` folder, and move it to another destination.
+The easiest way to move your IFPS installation is to grab the `.ipfs` folder, and move it to another destination.

 ### Linux and macOS

 1. Stop any IPFS daemons, services, or applications from running.
-1. In a terminal move to where your IPFS repository is stored, likely your _home_ folder:
+1. In a terminal, move to where your IPFS repository is stored, likely your _home_ folder:

     ```bash
     cd ~/